nukeolay/display_metrics/display_metrics/README.md

 // MediaQuery`s devicePixelRatio;
 metrics.devicePixelRatio => double
 ```

+You can await for `DisplayMetrics.ensureInitialized(context)` to ensure that `DisplayMetricsData` is available.

 ### Convert units
 To convert inches and millimeters into Flutter logical pixels and vice versa you can call one of BuildContext extension methods: